Changissnz/displaced_worker_complex/README.md

 expectations of the displaced worker, no matter how hard the worker tries in their attempts to appease in the hopes of remaining in or attaining their wanted professional occupation.

+Does the displaced worker really deserve to receive blind sympathies?